James Sandilands (courtier): Catherine Carnegie

+Lewis Adventurer and the Niddry estates

 In December 1595 he received £1,000 from the treasurer, jointly with Robert Jousie for the expenses of the royal household.

 In 1598 Sandilands was one of the Gentleman Adventurers of Fife, who attempted to resettle and colonise the Isle of Lewis.

 Jean, a daughter of James Sandilands, married the younger Laird of Niddrie, Francis Wauchope, whose father Sandilands had helped to escape from the Tolbooth in 1589.
 In June 1600 Sandilands seemed likely to get the Laird of Niddrie restored to his estates, which angered Sir Robert Ker of Cessford, because Ker's cousin Andrew Edmonstone, Laird of Edmonstone had benefitted by Niddrie's forfeit.
 Ker argued with James that he ought not to restore the estates of followers of the Earl of Bothwell.
 A court found in January 1601 that Edmonstone was not liable to pay sums from the Niddry estate to Jean Sandlilands and Francis Wauchope.

 On 6 August 1600 Sandilands and John Stewart, Master of Orkney rode to Dirleton Castle to arrest William and Patrick Ruthven, brothers of the Earl of Gowrie but they had fled, being forewarned by a man called Kennedy.

 Will Elliot of Fiddleton stole two of his horses in 1602, and Robin Elliot of Redheugh, chief of the Elliots in Liddesdale had to pay Sandilands their value, £2000.

 At court in London

+Sandilands was a gentleman usher of the privy chamber in 1604.
 On 27 March 1606 Anne of Denmark and Henry Frederick, Prince of Wales gave him silver gilt cups supplied by John Williams as presents at the christening of his child.
 Although the recorded names of Barbara Napier's children are John, Frederick, and Elizabeth, it is supposed this was the christening of "Anne Sandilands", mentioned below.

 At the same period John Sandilands was appointed Groom of Prince Henry's Bedchamber in 1603, serving at Oatlands.
 John was the eldest son of Sir John Sandilands of Slamanno and Jean Crawford.

 In September 1612 Sir James Sandilands "of Craghall" (perhaps Cliftonhall) and David Drummond, living in the Strand, made security for Sir George Carew's appearance in court for wounding William Brockas.

-Sandilands was appointed Master of Household to Princess Elizabeth in 1613.
-There is some confusion between James and John Sandilands, and several letters refer to "Sandilands" with no further qualifaication.
+James Sandilands was appointed Master of Household to Princess Elizabeth in 1613.
+There is some confusion between James and John Sandilands, and several letters refer to "Sandilands" with no further qualification.
 "Sandilands" was said to have turned down a chance to be an equerry in the household of Prince Charles in July 1613.